COMMUNITY ANIMATION SERIES

 Understand how different community functions support well-being

-Learn from ABCD in action through the Resilience Trails
+Learn to activate the first steps towards ABCD through the Resilience Trails

-Mobilise neighbours and peers to start an initiative that improves the well-being of their community
+Mobilise neighbours and peers to start an initiative that improves the well-being of your community

 Structure & Curriculum